General Synod is one of the four assemblies of the Sutlej Reformed Church of Pakistan.

 Following the example of the early church, the SRC believes that decisions should be made by gathering people together to discern the will of God.
 At General Synod, delegates don’t just hear reports and vote on recommendations; they discern the mind of Christ together.

 Synod operates through advisory committees and through plenary sessions, where recommendations are deliberated and voted on.
-General Synod can refer business to advisory committees during the synod meeting, or to committees, commissions, task forces, or the General Synod Council for report back at a future date.
+General Synod can refer business to advisory committees during the synod meeting, or to committees, commissions, task forces, or the General Synod Council for the report back at a future date.

 The General Synod Council is the executive committee of the SRC’s General Synod.
 The GSC carries out the work of General Synod between synod meetings.
 It focuses on enabling the SRC’s participation in God’s work in the world and equipping congregations and assemblies for mission and ministry.
 Half of the members of GSC are elders; the other half are ministers of Word and sacrament.